📊 FICO Key Takeaways

 Is FICO a good stock to buy right now?

-Based on our AI fundamental analysis in March 2026, FAIR ISAAC CORP has a HOLD rating with 62% confidence.
-Review the strengths and risks sections above before making a decision.
+Based on our AI fundamental analysis in May 2026, Fair Isaac Corp. has a BUY rating with 72% confidence.
+The AI analysis suggests favorable fundamentals based on SEC filings.
 This is not investment advice.

 Is FICO stock overvalued or undervalued?